Struggling to stay organized with all of your business contacts? These mobile apps for iPhone can help.

 These apps make networking easier by helping you organize hundreds of contacts.
-Here's our pick of seven of the best iPhone contact apps that help you organize your contacts, make new connections and grow your professional network.
+Here's our pick of seven of the best iPhone contact apps that help you organize your contacts, make new connections and expand your professional network.

-Swapping business cards is a time-tested way to introduce yourself to a new business contact, but in the age of the smartphone, it's old-fashioned.
-Paper cards are easy to lose and inputting all that contact information into your phone's address book by hand is tedious.
+Swapping business cards is a time-tested way to introduce yourself to a new business contact, but in the age of the smartphone, it may not be enough.
+Paper cards are easy to lose, and typing all that contact information into your phone's address book is tedious and time-consuming.

-With such apps as CamCard for iOS, turning a paper card into a digital contact is easy.
+CamCard is the best contact app for iPhone for its ability to easily transform paper cards into digital contacts.
 Just point your iPhone camera at a business card and snap a photo.
-The app's text-recognition software pulls out the key details, including the person's name, phone number, email and business name, and it will update your address book automatically.
+The app's OCR text-recognition software pulls out key details, including the person's name, phone number, email and company name, and updates your address book automatically.
 The basic app is free and ad-supported.
 For multidevice support, the ability for CamCard to scan cards on your behalf and VIP recognition, you'll need a premium account for $5 per month or $47 per year.

 You can use CircleBack to scan business cards and save them as contacts.
 It uses AI and crowd-based intelligence to automate contact management to keep job titles up to date.
 This app is excellent at consolidating information.
-It removes duplicates, and discovers new contacts in your Google, Microsoft and Exchange inboxes, and syncs across multiple platforms, including Salesforce, Facebook, Gmail and Exchange.
-You can also contribute data to the CircleBack community.
+It removes duplicates, and discovers new contacts in your Google, Microsoft and Exchange inboxes, syncing them across multiple platforms, including Salesforce, Facebook, Gmail and Exchange.

 A2Z Contacts (free)

-If you're an avid user of Google but find it hard to keep Gmail and iPhone contacts accurate and consistent, Synctastic is the best iPhone app to sync your contacts from both sources.
-This two-way sync keeps contacts on both platforms updated, no matter which one you use to edit or add contacts.
-If there are duplicate contacts found during the initial sync, the program alerts you, and you decide if you want to merge them or delete one.
+If you're an avid user of Google on your iPhone but find it hard to keep Gmail and iPhone contacts accurate and consistent, Synctastic is the best iPhone app to sync your contacts from both sources.
+This two-way sync functionality keeps contacts on both platforms updated, regardless of which one you use to edit or add contacts.
+If it finds duplicate contacts during the initial sync, the program alerts you so you can merge them or delete one.
 Use it to back up your iPhone contacts to Gmail, sync iCloud or exchange contacts with Gmail, or perform syncs in one direction, say Gmail to iPhone.
-This app is also compatible with A2Z Contacts.
+This app is compatible with A2Z Contacts.